Zaim211/Zaim211/README.md

 ###

-<p align="left"><br>✨ I am a dedicated and passionate with a strong background in full-stack development.
+<p align="left"><br>✨ I am a dedicated and passionate full-stack developer with a strong background in full-stack development.
 My expertise spans across both front-end and back-end technologies, enabling me to build comprehensive and robust web applications.
-I thrive in dynamic and collaborative environments, always eager to take on new challenges and expand my skill set.<br></p>
+I thrive in dynamic and collaborative environments, always eager to take on new challenges and expand my skill set.
+My tech stack includes MERN Stack, Next.js, React Native, ViteJS, and Web3.

+<br></p>

 ###